This is yet another amusing and heartwarming folk tale from Bengal.

 When they heard the details, they told him that his friend had stolen the magic pot and goat.
 So this time they gifted him with a thick bamboo stick that could beat up anyone on command.
 Again the weaver stopped at his friend’s house and pretended to sleep.
 When the friend tried to steal the stick, the weaver commanded it to beat the friend up.
 After being thoroughly beaten up, the friend confessed to his crime and gave back the magic pot and goat.

 With the help of his magical gifts, the weaver became rich and famous.

-Now, it so happened that the neighbouring king declared war on the weaver’s province.
+Now, it so happened that the neighboring king declared war on the weaver’s province.
 The weaver’s king was a good soul and was on friendly terms with him.
 He asked the weaver to help him when the enemy attacked.
-The weaver’s bamboo stick became active, beat up all the enemy soldiers and drove them back.
-The king was overjoyed and gifted half his kingdom to the weaver along with his daughter in marriage .
+The weaver’s bamboo stick became active, beat up all the enemy soldiers, and drove them back.
+The king was overjoyed and gifted half his kingdom to the weaver along with his daughter in marriage.

-The marriage was solemnised with great pomp and show as befitting a princess and the party continued for long with unlimited food and sweets being provided by the magic pot!
+The marriage was solemnized with great pomp and show as befitting a princess and the party continued for long with unlimited food and sweets being provided by the magic pot!